xdarked/minecraft-bot/README.md

 install nodejs and a code software.

-make a new folder and open a terminal in the folder you justified made and type "npm init" then once that's done type "npm install mineflayer"
+make a new folder and open a terminal in the folder you just made and type "npm init" then once that's done type "npm install mineflayer"

-put the index.js file from this repository into the folder with all the other stuff then edit it, putting in account info

-to start the bot type in the terminal "node index.js"
+put the index.js file from this repository into the folder with all the other stuff then edit it, putting in account info to start the bot type in the terminal "node index.js"